Gwenillia/some-h5p-usage/README.md

 - **`useContext`:** [useContext Documentation](https://react.dev/reference/react/useContext)
 - **`useReducer`:** [useReducer Documentation](https://react.dev/reference/react/useReducer)

+## Splitting Components
+As your application grows, it might be helpful to start splitting components into smaller, reusable pieces.
+But how do you decide when to split a component?
+Here are some guidelines that can help:

+- **Single Responsibility Principle:** Each component should ideally do one thing.
+If it ends up growing, it should be split into smaller subcomponents.

+- **Reusability:** If a part of your UI is used in multiple places, it's a good idea to make it a separate component.
+This allows for code reuse and consistency across your app.

+- **Complexity:** If your component has too many lines of code or is becoming hard to understand, consider splitting it into smaller components.
+A good rule of thumb is if you have to scroll too much in your editor to see the entire component, it may be a sign that your component needs to be broken down.

+- **State Logic:** If a portion of your component has its own state or side effects (with hooks like `useState` or `useEffect`), it might be a good idea to split that part into its own component.

+Remember, splitting components is an art.
+And be aware that smaller components are usually easier to maintain and test.

 ## Testing
 Ideally, we should be integrating more testing into our workflow.
 We use Jest and React Testing Library.